5 Tips For All Students Going To College

 Some of you may have enough spare time to work a few shifts per week without it disrupting your studies.
 Others may find it very challenging.

 Consider your course and how much work you have to do.
-If you feel like you can definitely keep things balanced with a job, then go for it.
+If you feel like you can keep things balanced with a job, then go for it.
 At the very least, explore jobs that require minimal effort.

-Some college campuses have ‘warden’ jobs where you basically stay in your room and respond to any problems within your halls.
+Some college campuses have ‘warden’ jobs where you stay in your room and respond to any problems within your halls.
 For example, if the fire alarm goes off, you see the problem and deal with it.
 Jobs like this are great as you can do them while you’re in your room studying!

 Don’t party too hard